everx-labs/TonNfcClientSwift/README.md

 	print("Error happened : " + error.localizedDescription)
 }
 ```
-Below you will find more examples and some gory details of NFC card coperations chaining for iPhone.
+Below you will find more examples and some gory details of NFC card operations chaining for iPhone.

 ## More about responses format